7 Celiac disease Stool changes (With Poop Color and Form Picture Chart)

 5. Bulkier stool.

-Another sign of the celiac disease is the increase in the volume of your stool per motion.
+Another sign of celiac disease is the increased stool volume per motion.

 People who eat more significant food often experience bulkier stool with celiac disease.

 Floating means your stool contains micro air bubbles making it less dense than water.
 High fat in the stools also helps poop float, preventing stools from being soaked by water.

 It is a widespread stool change with celiac disease due to excess gas production.

 Although typical, floating poop is not specific to celiac disease.
 Any condition that causes excess gas in your digestive system may lead to floating stools.

 - Eating too many gassy foods.

 7. Less frequently, normal stools or constipation.